 Greece’s Education Ministry should move quickly to implement positive new plans for the education of asylum-seeking children on the Aegean islands and make schools accessible to all of them, Human Rights Watch said today.
 “Children who have fled hellish conditions in search of safety in Europe need the support and hope a classroom provides and cannot wait until much of the school year has passed, it adds.”
 Read more

-The delay in providing vaccinations to asylum-seeking children also poses problems because vaccination is required for school enrollment.
+The delay in providing vaccines to asylum seeker children also poses problems because vaccination is required for school enrolment.